 There are so many great class opener activities that I decided I need a place to document them all so that I can make sure I’m am choosing the best tasks for my students.
-I wrote an article on ways to use Warm Up Routines in the Winter of 2017 I presented a session on Warm up Routines & blogged about it here] Sadie Estrella’s Counting Circle because it develops number sense, … Continue reading Filing cabinet of Warm Up Activities
+I wrote an article on ways to use Warm Up Routines in the Winter of 2017 I presented a session on Warm … Continue reading Filing cabinet of Warm Up Activities

 I started with this warm up sheet from Jessica @algebrainiac1 After a semester I modified it a little.
 At Twitter Math Camp 2014, I finally got to attend Sadie’s session on Counting Circles and I learned talking points from the Group work working group session lead by Elizabeth.
 I may make some changes in order … Continue reading Warm up sheet 2014-2015

 I really enjoyed the warm up routines done by Jessica (@algebrainiac1), and I used them for about six months.
 I have done some thinking about what students need more practice with and I decided, at least for the next 6 weeks to change up the routines.
 I created a new warm up sheet to go with … Continue reading New Geometry warm up routines!